scottdware/panco/docs/csv_policy.md

 panco policy export -d firewall -u admin -g "Device-Group" --type security --file <file-to-output>
 ```

-Once you have exported the rules, then you can add/remove values from the different fields as needed, before then running the `panco policy modify` command on the CSV file you just edited.
+Once you have exported the rules, then you can add/remove values from the different fields as needed, before then running the `panco policy edit` command on the CSV file you just edited.

 <!-- ## Moving Rules -->